Tookmund/RNGcrypt/README.md

 RNGcrypt
 ========
+### Status: Complete
 N.B. this should not be used on any important data!
 It is intended as a joke!
+Note for the pedants that no, this is not "true" encryption.
+But really, who cares?
 RNGcrypt is a state of the art encryption algorithm that is completely impossible to break!

 Features/Bugs: